heyinwong/Character-Echoes/README.md

 # Echoes of Legends

-**Echoes of Legends** is an AI-powered roleplay companion that allows users to interact with historical and fictional characters in an immersive conversational experience.

-This project is an MVP to showcase the potential for educational tools, interactive storytelling, and creative exploration through AI-driven dialogue.
+**Echoes of Legends** is an AI-powered roleplay companion that enables users to interact with **historical** and **fictional characters** through immersive conversation.
+This project is built as an **MVP** to demonstrate the potential for **educational tools**, **interactive storytelling**, and **creative exploration** using AI-driven dialogue.

+---

+## Purpose

+While many AI chatbots today rely on **pretrained presets** and **manual fine-tuning** for known characters, they often lack flexibility when it comes to **less popular figures** or **custom narratives**.
+This project seeks to address this gap by creating a flexible roleplay environment where users can:

+- Upload their own literary works, notes, or slides
+- Create or simulate _any_ character based on real or fictional content
+- Engage in conversations for **language learning**, **storytelling**, or **historical education**

+The goal is to eventually extend this platform beyond Shakespeare to **mythologies**, **historical figures**, **novels**, or **user-generated worlds** — offering new possibilities for:

+- Teachers could upload slides and have students interact with a simulated historical figure.
+- Writers could upload drafts and simulate conversations between characters.
+- Learners could engage with language, context, and creativity in real-time dialogue.

 ---